A HOME FOR TODAY AND TOMORROW

 changes in the culture of aging?

-But more than this, the concept of regard for self and others energizes this trend- maintaining an active lifestyle, and choosing to engage life to the fullest, in other words, “New Vision of Aging.”
+But more than this, the concept of regard for self and others brings energy to this trend- maintaining an active lifestyle, and choosing to engage life to the fullest, in other words, “New Vision of Aging.”
 With this approach mind, the question that arises is whether to move or to stay in our homes.

 Many older adults have a positive equity balance on our homes.
 We have taken advantage of historically low interest rates.
 As the economy recovers and mortgage rates begin to rise, we may be more inclined to stay in our homes … since, according to The Joint Center for Housing Studies- Harvard University, “… moving implies prepaying …current mortgage with its favorable interest rate, and taking out a new, higher market-rate mortgage."